alex-strobel/DPP-LabManual/Research/Administration/Research-Workflow/04_REDCap_project.md

-# Create a REDCap project
+# Create a REDCap Project

 - Create new project in development mode and ask for approval
 - Use templates either in REDCap data base or custom questionnaire collection